-Extreme force caused by the grinding of the upper and lower mandibles usually through time impacts on the wearing away of tooth enamel.
+The extreme force caused by the grinding of the upper and lower mandibles usually through time impacts on the wearing away of tooth enamel.
 This may be caused by missing multiple teeth and when there are many teeth missing, without any proper prosthetic replacements such as dentures, your teeth will get worn down easily and quickly during your day-to-day chewing.
 In this situation, we would recommend you replace the missing teeth either by implants, bridge or dentures to first restore your functional support and improve your chewing force.

 There are other reasons why teeth get worn.
 We call these factors Attrition, Abrasion, Erosion and missing teeth.

 Attrition or “the grinding of teeth” occurs when the upper and lower teeth meet and rub against each other.
 In the normal day-to-day use of our upper and lower teeth, there will be a certain amount of attrition of teeth enamel.
-However, there are ways to lessen the impact of such attrition on our teeth and perhaps, protect them from further erosion.
-These can be discussed with your Dental 266 dentist in an initial consultation.
+However, there are ways to lessen the impact of such attrition on our teeth and perhaps, protect them from further wear.
+These can be discussed with your Dental 266 dentist in an initial consultation

 Abrasion is caused by teeth wear that is caused by outside forces.
-The most common of these forces are tooth brushing and application of abrasive ingredients, like hard rock salt in some cultures.
-You can spot your own abrasion lesions near the gum lines and these are usually treated by simple fillings to restore the lost tooth structures and at the same time, you will need to change your brushing habit as well.
+The most common of these forces is tooth brushing and the application of abrasive ingredients, like hard rock salt in some cultures.
+You can spot your own abrasion lesions near the gum lines and these are usually treated by simple fillings to restore the lost tooth structures at the same time, you will need to change your brushing habit as well.

-Erosion then is loss of the teeth’s structure mainly through acid.
+Erosion then is the loss of the teeth’s structure mainly through acid.
 Now there are two sources of acid: external and internal.

 External sources of acid are ingested food that has high or very high lactic acid content.
-These include carbonated softdrinks and soda.
+These include carbonated soft drinks and soda.
 High acid content from these foods may damage the enamel of your teeth particularly your front teeth and the surface of your back teeth.

 Our Treatments – Bruxism and Occlusal Splints

 To prevent this, we recommend Occlusal Splints.
 This is an appliance inserted at night in between the upper and lower teeth of one who has Bruxism.
-It prevents night time grinding of teeth, hence leading to less wear and tear of the teeth.
+It prevents nighttime grinding of teeth, hence leading to less wear and tear of the teeth.